Indonesia eyes Indian missiles amid China tensions – DW – 02/03/2025

 "The sale of the BrahMos is related to creating a balance of power in Southeast Asia as China is militarizing the region to the exclusion of other countries," he said.

 "This is not a new offer so that it could be linked to current tensions.
-But obviously, it will not go unnoticed or disregarded and the Chinese official response would certainly state their objections strongly especially how this would destabilize the region and help outside powers who are inimical to China," Acharya told DW.
+But obviously, it will not go unnoticed or disregarded, and the Chinese official response would certainly state their objections strongly — especially with how this would destabilize the region and help outside powers who are inimical to China," Acharya told DW.

 "However, the Indian position should be that this is not intended against any third country and is for the legitimate defense of Indonesia.
 It is not likely to derail the normalization process between India and China," she added.